-Make a funnel: Tin foil is easy to shape and is waterproof, which makes it great for a throw away funnel.
+Make a funnel: Tin foil is easy to shape and is waterproof, which makes it great for a disposable away funnel.
 Use it to refill bottles with small openings, or even refilling your car with oil or coolant.
-Then just ball it up and throw it out!
+Then just ball it up, recycle if possible, or throw it out!
 No messes here!

 Fix your electronics: Battery sockets in controllers and remotes can loosen over time.
 Just take a little piece of tin foil and fold it a few times, then shove the foil between the battery and the connector.
 It will tighten the battery’s position in the controller against the coil, which will reconnect the circuit.
 It’s way cheaper than a whole new remote!